Do Now

 You don’t want the first question in your Do Now to be a stinker:

-We know from research that an easy first question in an assessment leads to a lower dropout rate and higher average scores.
+Research shows that an easy first question in an assessment leads to a lower dropout rate and higher average scores.
 Make Q1 of your Do Now super-accessible to reduce the barrier to a student starting.

 2. Make sure the first question of the Do Now does not require any special equipment